sangeetha2521/React-challenges/README.md

 # React-basic-problems
-Here I have worked all the react basic problems
+In this i have worked on basic coding challenges in the react